rotationalio/x/README.md

 - [out](out/): hierarchical logger to manage logging verbosity to stdout
 - [noplog](noplog/): no operation logger to capture internal logging with no output
 - [probez](probez/): http handlers for kubernetes probes (livez, healthz, and readyz).
+- [gravatar](gravatar/): helper to create Gravatar urls from email addresses.

 ## About